Layalchristine24/Layalchristine24.github.io/content/blog/css-grid-scaffold/index.md

 ---
-title: "CSS Grid Scaffold"
+author: Eric Anderson
+categories:
+- Theme Features
+date: "2019-07-02"
+draft: false
+excerpt: Grid is the very first CSS module created specifically to solve the layout problems we’ve all been hacking our way around for as long as we’ve been making websites.
+layout: single-sidebar
 subtitle: ""
-excerpt: "Grid is the very first CSS module created specifically to solve the layout problems we’ve all been hacking our way around for as long as we’ve been making websites."
-date: 2019-07-02
-author: "Eric Anderson"
-draft: false
 tags:
 - hugo-site
-categories:
-- Theme Features
-# layout options: single, single-sidebar
-layout: single-sidebar
+title: CSS Grid Scaffold
 ---

 ### “Grid is the very first CSS module created specifically to solve the layout problems we've all been hacking our way around for as long as we've been making websites.”